 Before we talk about the Noosa Biosphere, we need to define what a biosphere is in the first place!

 A biosphere is an area which encompasses different types of landscapes, be it marine, land, mountain, etc, and all of these landscapes are packed with various ecosystems.
 These are important natural spots, which are vital to the environment, the wildlife which calls the area home, and also for humans.
-In a biosphere, there is a lot of effort put towards conservation, preservation, education, and using sustainable methods when it comes to natural resources.
 These areas aim to leave no footprint on the environment, and they are identified as areas which may have suffered damage in the past, with the effort being put forward now, to turn it all around.